GET HELP

 If you are experiencing an emergency, please call 911.

-If you are a person with a disability and require an accommodation to participate in a C4DP program, requests may be made by calling 415-457-2464 (Voice), 415-457-2421 (TDD/TTY), or by emailing administrator@c4dp.org.
+If you are a person with a disability and require an accommodation to participate in a C4DP program, you may request support by:

 Our services include crisis intervention counseling, civil and criminal court accompaniment, assistance with obtaining legal services, restraining orders, and support services.
 Please call our Hotline for information.